Ianfeather/ianfeather.co.uk/src/site/posts/practical-questions-around-web-components.md

 Another approach would be to bundle all the CSS from within the components and serve it in the head.
 Crucially, this relies on the page having to know exactly which components it will show at any one time: something we would love to avoid in an ideal world where we can arbitrarily load components into any page.

 This is an issue that isn't just limited to unsupported browsers.
-Currently, if you're trying out html imports, you'll find that you can simply place them higher up in the DOM and avoid any FOUC.
+Currently, if you're trying out html imports, you'll find that you can place them higher up in the DOM and avoid any FOUC.
 This has the downside of being a blocking request and a bottleneck for the page.
 If html imports [don't become part of the standard](https://hacks.mozilla.org/2014/12/mozilla-and-web-components/) or if we just want to load them asynchronously for performance, we will need to anticipate and prepare for the FOUC.

 <h2 id="server-side" class="blog-subtitle">Can we render Web Components on the client <em>and</em> server?</h2>

 Just as we want to make our component imports non-blocking to speed up page-load we may also want to render the initial page on the server.
 This approach was originally taken by [airbnb](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/), popularised by techniques with React and more recently adopted by Ember in [Fastboot](http://emberjs.com/blog/2014/12/22/inside-fastboot-the-road-to-server-side-rendering.html).
 Can we do the same with Web Components?
 Is this even a goal for the Web Components project?

-Obviously we can send `<user-greeting>` over the wire, it's just a string.
+Now, we can send `<user-greeting>` over the wire, it's just a string.
 But we can't really call that a Web Component as such, at least not a fully formed one.
 What about the inner content?
 If possible we want to render all of the component so that instead of the client receiving:

 <pre class="language-markup"><code>&lt;user-greeting&gt;Ian&lt;/user-greeting&gt;</code></pre>